Heat to open vaccinated-only sections for fans on April 1

 The Heat are devoting two sections for the fully vaccinated fans, where pods of groups will be separated by just one seat.
 Those fans will be admitted through a separate gate and required to show their Centers for Disease Control vaccination card, or proof thereof, along with valid identification.
 Fans would have to have been fully vaccinated for at least 14 days to be eligible to be in those sections.

 Miami has allowed a small number of fans to attend games for the past several weeks, plus has had virus-detecting dogs at entrances this season.
-The Heat are also one of three teams — New Orleans and Atlanta are the others — to publicly acknowledge in recent days that some players and staff members have started the vaccination process.
+The Heat are also one of four teams — New Orleans, Atlanta and Portland are the others, with Blazers coach Terry Stotts saying Tuesday that 13 players have received the first dose — to publicly acknowledge in recent days that some players and staff members have started the vaccination process.

 “Things are moving,” Spoelstra said.
 “All of us can’t wait until we get our building full again, and same thing for other arenas.”